 “Chances are, she can’t hold a steady job.
 Or she’s probably daydreaming about quitting.
 She doesn’t want to keep working her ass off for someone else’s dream.”

-Meanwhile Kate was planning to start work as a tour guide in Africa after her return from travelling, saying: “I can’t imagine ever wanting an office job again.”
-Indeed, if you still have itchy feet, there are plenty of opportunities to work abroad or find jobs involving travel.
+Meanwhile, Kate decided to start work as a tour guide in Africa after her return from travelling.
+She said: “I can’t imagine ever wanting an office job again.”

 “She has chosen a life of uncertainty.
 She doesn’t have a plan or a permanent address.
 She goes with the flow and follows her heart.”